darssites/dars-docs/docs/classes/paragraph.md

 # Paragraph Class

 This class is the dars wrapper for the `<p></p>` element in HTML.
-This is for displaying standard text, but also has optional markdown support.
+This is for displaying standard text, but also has markdown support.

 ### Syntax